Difference In Meiosis 1 And 2

 2. Independent Assortment:

 • During metaphase I, the orientation of homologous chromosome pairs along the metaphase plate is random.
-This means that the maternal and paternal chromosomes are sorted independently of each other, resulting in a vast number of possible chromosome combinations in the daughter cells.
+So in practice, the maternal and paternal chromosomes are sorted independently of each other, resulting in a vast number of possible chromosome combinations in the daughter cells.

 Meiosis and Genetic Disorders